cloudfoundry/docs-bosh/content/vsphere-esxi-host-failure.md

 This topic describes how to recreate VMs in the event of an ESXi host failure.
 The BOSH Resurrector is unable to recreate a VM on a failed ESXi host without manual intervention.
-It can not recreate a VM until the VM has been successfully deleted, and it can not delete the VM because the ESXi host is unavailable.
+It cannot recreate a VM until the VM has been successfully deleted, and it cannot delete the VM because the ESXi host is unavailable.
 The following steps will allow the Resurrector to recreate these VMs on a healthy host.